wseide/miniproject1/Section3.md

 Download and install `git` onto your computer
 Set up `git` with your `user name` and `email`

+### Concept of Branching
+We branch in Git and Github to protect our work and to protect work of others.
+With branching we can work collaboratively on one project and if we are working on the same material we can request a review and the person who review the quality of the code can push the correct code into the master branch.

+### Avoiding the merge conflict
+We avoid merge conflicts by having someone review any request to push to the master branch.

 ### Forking vs Cloning
 **Forking:** When you fork a repository you are copying the entire repository to your github account.
 People use to make invoke a change to their repository or to use is as a starting point for their project.